About Bovine TB

 Home / Biosecurity / Bovine TB Biosecurity Information Sheets

-Badgers are known to use cattle pasture, and may also visit cattle sheds, feed stores, barns and yards on some farms.
-Such activities provide opportunities for contamination of the environment with the bacteria that cause bovine tuberculosis, and could potentially bring badgers into direct contact with cattle.
+Badgers use cattle pasture and may also visit cattle sheds, feed stores, barns and yards on some farms.
+Such activities provide opportunities for contamination of the environment with M. bovis, and could potentially bring badgers into direct contact with cattle.
 Where badger visits to farm buildings occur, their frequency and duration, and the numbers of badgers involved can vary between farms and over time.

-Biosecurity measures can be taken by farmers to reduce the opportunities for cattle coming into contact with badgers around farm buildings and at pasture.
+Biosecurity measures can be implemented by farmers to reduce the opportunities for cattle coming into direct and indirect contact with badgers around farm buildings and at pasture.